|Databases of the United Nations|

 UNTERM - The United Nations Terminology Database

 UNTERM provides terminology and nomenclature in subjects relevant to the work of the United Nations.
-Information is provided in the six UN official languages.
+Information is provided in the six UN official languages, and there are also entries in German and Portuguese.

 This database is a linguistic tool created primarily to facilitate the work of United Nations staff members and other people around the world who participate or are interested in the Organization's activities.
 The inclusion of an item in this database should not be construed as an endorsement by the United Nations of any particular position, entity or programme.